-- 1. Your finance director has asked you: 'What is the difference between human resource management and human capital management?
-And whether or not they are different, why should we bother with the latter?' - 2.
+- 1. Your finance director has asked you 'What is the difference between human resource management and human capital management?
+And if they are different, why should we bother with the latter?'
+Formulate your response. - 2.
 What is social capital and why is it significant? - 3.
 You have given a presentation on human capital management at a local conference.
-At question time a member of the audience gets up and says: 'This is all very well, but it sounds as if we will have to do an awful lot of work in getting a full programme of HCM off the ground (eg collecting, analysing and reporting on performance statistics) and I don't think that we have the resources to do it and even if we had, that it would be a cost-effective use of our time'.
+At question time a member of the audience gets up and says 'This is all very well, but it sounds as if we will have to do an awful lot of work in getting a full programme of HCM off the ground (collecting, analysing and reporting on performance statistics).
+I don't think that we have the resources to do it and even if we had, that it would be a cost-effective use of people's time.'
 Respond.